2024–25 Stanford Cardinal men's basketball team: Previous season

 The Cardinal went 14–18, 8–12 in the Pac-12 conference.
-They finished tied for 9th in the conference and, as the 10th seed, would play California in the first round of the Pac-12 Conference tournament.
-The Cardinal beat the Golden Bears 87–76 in overtime and would face their next head coach and the second seed, Washington State.
-The Cardinal would lose to the Cougars 79–62 ending their season.
+They finished tied for 9th in the conference and, as the 10th seed, played California in the first round of the Pac-12 Conference tournament.
+The Cardinal beat the Golden Bears 87–76 in overtime and faced their next head coach and the second seed, Washington State.
+The Cardinal lost to the Cougars 79–62, ending their season.
 After the game, the Cardinal fired their head coach Jerod Haase after eight seasons and zero appearances in the NCAA tournament.